10 Things I’ve Learned From Travelling Solo Around New Zealand

 Be a tidy Kiwi (always)

-The slogan “Be a tidy Kiwi” was born back in the 70s but has remained popular and most New Zealanders will know exactly what you are talking about when you say it.
+The slogan “Be a tidy Kiwi” was born back in the 70s but has remained popular, and most New Zealanders will know exactly what you’re talking about when you say it.

-New Zealand tourism has boomed in recent decades due the success of the Lord of the Rings franchise amongst other things, and staying pure and clean is integral to the image of the country.
+New Zealand tourism has boomed in recent decades due to the success of the Lord of the Rings franchise, among other things, and staying pure and clean is central to the country’s image.

-We like to keep our precious country clean so don’t even think about dropping your rubbish some place other than the bin.
+We like to keep our precious country clean, so don’t even think about dropping your rubbish anywhere other than a bin.

-Back in January 2019, a British family made headlines and was asked to leave New Zealand after travelling throughout the country and leaving piles of rubbish everywhere they went.
-They also escaped restaurants without paying, stole items and were verbally abusive so that didn’t help either!
+Back in January 2019, a British family made headlines and was asked to leave New Zealand after traveling throughout the country and leaving piles of rubbish everywhere they went.
+They also skipped out on paying at restaurants, stole items, and were verbally abusive—so that didn’t help either.

-Just like this couple found out the hard way, when you throw your rubbish at our beach, we will tell you off and get you to clean up!
-It is the mature thing to do.
+Just like this family found out the hard way, when you throw your rubbish on our beaches, someone will call you out and make you clean it up.
+It’s the mature and respectful thing to do.

 Watch out for people driving on the wrong side of the road

-In New Zealand, you need to drive on the left-hand side of the road which might be unfamiliar to some people visiting from other countries.
+In New Zealand, you need to drive on the left-hand side of the road, which might be unfamiliar to some visitors.

-This doesn’t seem to be an issue in Auckland but if you are driving around the South Island where you get a lot more overseas visitors you need to stay vigilant about people accidentally driving on the wrong side of the road.
+This usually isn’t an issue in Auckland, but if you’re driving around the South Island, where there are many overseas tourists, you need to stay alert.
+Some drivers accidentally end up on the wrong side of the road.

 Always pack for four seasons in one day

-Aotearoa, New Zealand is the ‘land of the long white cloud’.
-That means that together with beautiful cloudy skies you get some pretty swift changes to the weather and temperature.
+New Zealand is the “land of the long white cloud.”
+That means beautiful skies, but also fast-changing weather and sudden drops in temperature.

-You will rarely be alone (unless you really want to)
+You will rarely be alone (unless you want to be)

-New Zealanders are friendly and there are thousands of expats living here and millions of tourists visiting each year.
+New Zealanders are friendly, and there are thousands of expats living here, plus millions of tourists visiting each year.

 Get out of the cities